Nitrokey/odoo-modules/abandoned_carts/README.rst

 will be displayed in "Abandoned customers" and can be deleted manually.

+But records which have parent partners, and records which have portal or user account should not be displayed on that list.

+And if all partner records matched all of the requirement but if the record has child partner record or delivery address it removes that partner don't remove those child records.

+For abandoned orders, the orders which are in state draft or in sent, are considered as abandoned orders according to Retention period.

 A cron job can be configured to delete abandoned orders and abandoned customers automatically.

 Deleted items are listed with name, date, model & user in "Removed Log" for verification purposes.